 How does an Applicant apply for assistance?

-The objective of the JCA is to help as many of those and their dependants as possible who need special assistance at Christmas.
+The objective of the JCA is to help as many of those and their dependants as possible who need financial assistance at Christmas.
 Find out how to apply for assistance this Christmas.

 How does an Applicant apply for assistance from the Jersey Christmas Appeal (JCA) and what happens thereafter?